munificent/game-programming-patterns/book/event-queue.markdown

 ^code tail-update

 We process the request at the head and then discard it by advancing the head to the right.
 We detect an <span name="empty">empty queue</span> by seeing if there's no distance between the head and tail.
-Now we've got a queue: we can add to the end and remove from the front.

 <aside name="empty">